 Pokio was designed to be a social poker app where you can play with friends for fun.
-Although Pokio is more like normal poker operators compared to the rest of the mobile poker apps, the fact the games are played almost entirely on smartphones makes it somewhat different from poker sites designed for PCs.
+Although Pokio is more like normal poker operators compared to the rest of the mobile poker apps, the fact the games are played almost entirely on smartphones makes it somewhat different from online poker sites designed for PCs.
 Wanna play Heads-Up against legends like Ilari ‘Ziigmund’ Sahamies or Viktor ‘Isildur1’ Blom?
-No problem, we’ve got you covered!
-Just sign-up with Pokio and find the tables they’re at!
+No problem, we’ve got you covered – just sign-up with Pokio and find the tables they’re at!

-We have gathered all the essential info you need to start playing at Pokio in Q & A format.
+We have gathered all the essential information you need to start playing at Pokio in Q & A format.
 Let’s get started with the review:

 Pokio Player Journey & CEO interview (2020)

 Poker is a funny game.
 It pushes you along from point to point on a timeline and offers no clues about where it’s taking you.
 One second you’re hanging out, just like any other day, watching that episode of Billions where Axe steps in to the office of Taylor Mason Capital, and says ‘Go get your fucking master’ to Mafee, and the next thing you know you’re playing three-handed Open Face Chinese against crazy Norwegians…

 But that’s exactly the beauty of it – the excitement, the highs, the lows, and everything in-between.
 For a player who likes to try out something new from time to time, playing OFC on Pokio was definitely one of those things I had no clue I would be doing about 4 hours earlier.
 Lets’ see what kind of player experience Pokio delivered: